 An afternoon walk at Beerschoten estate

-The Beerschoten estate is a few kilometers from Utrecht, near De Bilt and Den Dolder.
+The Beerschoten estate is a few kilometres from Utrecht, near De Bilt and Den Dolder.
 It’s a small nature reserve where you can take a few short hikes in the woods.
-The forst holds a pretty surprise: sand dunes!
+The first holds a pretty surprise: sand dunes!
 Read all about a walk at Beerschoten estate.

 Hurray, there’s a brewery right in my neighbourhood.
-Oproer (which means riot) brews organic beers in an old storage facility next to Zuilen train station.
-They have several of their own beers on tap, as well as many (obscure!) bottled international craft beers.
+Brouwerij Oproer (oproer meaning riot) brews organic beers in an old storage facility next to Zuilen train station.
+They have several of their own beers on tap, as well as many (obscure!), bottled international craft beers.
 If you’re into vegan food, the menu on offer is perfect for you.

 The colour kitchen

 The colour kitchen is a restaurant training young people with small hopes for a bright future.
-These youngsters are from all walks of life and have various ethnical backgrounds, resulting in a very colourful choice of dishes on the menu.
-You can visit the restaurant at Oudegracht or hop on a bus and visit the Zuilen based restaurant in gorgeous old school building.
+These youngsters are from all walks of life and have various ethnical backgrounds.
+This results in a very colourful choice of dishes on the menu.
+You can visit the restaurant at Oudegracht or hop on a bus and visit the Zuilen based restaurant in a gorgeous old school building.

-This café has been the hippest place in town for coffee, for quite a while now.
-Perfectly situated along Oudegracht you can sip a perfectly made cup of coffee while people watching outside, or oogling the vintage bikes inside.
+Blackbird coffee has been the hippest place in town for coffee, for quite a while now.
+Perfectly situated along Oudegracht you can sip a perfectly made cup of coffee while people-watching outside or oogling the vintage bikes inside.

 Vegetarians and vegans should really visit Gys (with two branches, one at Voorstraat and one at Amsterdamsestraatweg).
 The café is a great place for coffee or lunch and there are both dishes with or without meat on the menu.
-Whichever you chose, everything is prepared with local and organic produce.
+Whichever you chose, all the food is prepared with local and organic produce.

-Near the city centre is such a cute place for coffee or afternoon drinks.
+Near the city centre, Broei is such a cute place for coffee or afternoon drinks.
 It’s actually a concept store, and everything you see is for sale.
 Having said that, the (organic) food and drinks are excellent.

-This old canal facing house has been turned into a boutique hotel and every room has been decorated by a different artist.
+Mary K is an old canal facing house that has been turned into a boutique hotel and every room has been decorated by a different artist.
 Sustainability is key in this hotel and all materials that have been used is organic or recycled.
 Your breakfast consists of lovely local produce.

 Articles about Utrecht you may enjoy